KearaBerlin/tic_tac_toe/readme.md

 6. Place a marker in the robot's gripper perpendicular to the plane the gripper moves in.
 For example, you may want to use a dot marker with a large, round tip.
 Set up your workspace to avoid getting ink on anything accidentally that you don't want to get ink on.
 You may want to try with the cap on the marker at first.
 7. In a command line window, run `roscore`
 8. In another window, run `roslaunch kortex_driver kortex_driver.launch arm:=gen3_lite`
-9. Run in the command line `rosrun tic_tac_toe example_cartesian_poses_with_notifications.py`
+9. Run in another window `rosrun tic_tac_toe example_cartesian_poses_with_notifications.py`
-10. (Computer vision module to play Tic Tac Toe has not yet been implemented.)
+10. Run in another window  `tic_tac_toe_CV.py` which should read an image from the camera, get the game state, and print it out.
+11. (A script that calls all necessary methods to then take the next move in the game is under development.)

 ## Files
 **example_cartesian_poses_with_notifications.py** is a modified version of one of the kortex_examples, but this version allows the user to enter a cartesian pose in the command line, and the robot arm will move to that pose.